 The Graduate Student Organization is a group of students that seeks to have representation at the Graduate Senate Meetings.
 A GSO represents a graduate program or a non-department related group of students.

-Graduate Assistant Advisory Committee
+Graduate Assistant Advisory Council

-The Graduate Assistant Advisory Committee (GAAC) was created under the University System of Maryland (USM) Meet and Confer policy.
+The Graduate Assistant Advisory Council (GAAC) was created under the University System of Maryland (USM) Meet and Confer policy.
 This policy facilitates formal discussions between Graduate Assistants (GA’s) and University Administration about employment issues such as compensation and benefits.
 The GAAC functions independently of the GSA, providing a platform specifically for GA’s to voice their concerns.
 We strive to productively work and coordinate with administrators to continue a good work environment and bring about positive changes for graduate assistants.
 We listen to Graduate Assistants and dialogue with the administration about any work-related issues.
 We listen to you; we speak on behalf of you.